abdus/rust-notes/docs/_notes/ch-6-functions.md

   // `5` would be returned as it's the final expression
   // putting a semicolon after `5` would throw an error:
   // error[E0308]: mismatched types
-  // because semicolon made it a statment; and statment returns nothing
+  // because semicolon made it a statement; and statement returns nothing
-  // so the return type of function mismatched with what was actually returned, which is basically nothing }
+  // so the return type of function mismatched with what was actually returned,
+  // which is basically nothing
+}

 fn main() {